amimof/kubernetes-the-right-way/README.md

 # Kubernetes The Right Way

 Install a Kubernetes cluster with Ansible on any infrastructure.
-The goal is to provide an automated provisioning method but still provide control over underlying infrastrucute components.
+The goal is to provide an automated provisioning method but still provide control over underlying components.
 For that reason, this project will not install components such as a container runtime, container network, storage plugins etc. It is up to you to prepare your hosts.

 After a successfull install you will have a cluster with:
 * one or more etcd instances